PrestaShopCorp/puik/docs/vitepress/src/vue-components/accordion.md

   ];
 </script>

-## Accordion
+# Accordion

-An Accordion is a UI component that organizes content into collapsible sections, allowing users to expand or collapse specific panels to view or hide related information.
+An `Accordion` is a UI component that organizes content into collapsible sections, allowing users to expand or collapse specific panels to view or hide related information.

+## Overview

 ::: raw
 <ComponentOverview>